amusarra/scheduler-manager-gogoshell-command/README.markdown

 ### 1. Getting Started
 Release notes:
+1. 1.4.0 Added support for Liferay 7.3.4.
+Tested on Liferay 7.3.4 GA5 Community Edition
-1. 1.3.0 Added support for Liferay 7.2.0.
+2. 1.3.0 Added support for Liferay 7.2.0.
 Tested on Liferay 7.2.0 GA1 Community Edition
-2. 1.2.0 Added support for Liferay 7.1.2.
+3. 1.2.0 Added support for Liferay 7.1.2.
 Tested on Liferay 7.1.2 GA3 Community Edition
-3. 1.1.0 Added commands for count and list the jobs that are running.
+4. 1.1.0 Added commands for count and list the jobs that are running.
 ONLY QUARTZ PERSISTED JOB!!!
-4. 1.0.0 First release of the Scheduler Manager Gogo Shell Command project.
+5. 1.0.0 First release of the Scheduler Manager Gogo Shell Command project.
 Tested on Liferay 7/DXP

 To start testing the plugin you need: